Understanding Personal Injury Law Basics

 - Negligent acts: Common negligent acts include car accidents, medical malpractice, job injuries, dog bites, and fallen accidents.

 - Intentional acts: These occur where an individual purposefully does something that injures another person.
 Examples are assault or battery.

 - Product liability: If a defective product causes an injury, it qualifies as personal injury.

 Who is responsible for personal injury damages?

 The nature of the injury depends on the party who caused it.
-Some include:
+Some instances include: